ShauryaVerma17/RAG/README.md

 ## Chats Folder

 Contains text files which hold the chat history of a few successfull runs with the models that have convesational capabilities

+## Azure

+This folder contains the method to call an Azure OpenAI service hosted on... well, Azure.
+There's 2 subfolders one contains the code to talk to a gpt model, the other is to make calls to Dalle3 (It doesn't work since we don't have working endppoints and keys, but the syntax is available if you wanna learn)